 - REITs have limited growth opportunities as 90%, or more of their profits are distributed among the shareholders, with only 10% or less remaining for reinvestment in the business.

 - REIT dividends are taxed as usual dividends and are not subjected to a reduced tax rate as on some types of corporate dividends.

 - REIT’s performance depends on the real estate market.
 Thus common factors that affect the real estate market, such as interest rates, property valuation, tax laws, and more, affect the performance of REITs.

 - Some REITs charge high transaction and administrative fees from the investors.
 This lowers their net return.

 REIT vs. Real Estate Fund

-Both REIT or real estate investment trust and real estate fund are useful in diversifying investors’ long-term investment portfolio.
-A real estate fund mainly focuses on investing in the securities issued by the by public real estate companies.
-REIT’s, on the other hand, directly invest in an income-producing real estate asset.
-Unlike real estate fund, REIT does not invest in a real estate with an intention to resell, instead to continue earning income from it.
+Both REIT or real estate investment trust and real estate fund are useful in diversifying investors’ long-term investment portfolios.
+A real estate fund mainly focuses on investing in the securities issued by public real estate companies.
+On the other hand, REITs directly invest in an income-producing real estate asset.
+Unlike real estate funds, REIT does not invest in real estate with an intention to resell but instead to continue earning income from it.